 23When he entered the temple, the chief priests and the elders of the people came to him as he was teaching, and said, “By what authority are you doing these things, and who gave you this authority?”
 24Jesus said to them, “I will also ask you one question; if you tell me the answer, then I will also tell you by what authority I do these things.
 25Did the baptism of John come from heaven, or was it of human origin?”
 And they argued with one another, “If we say, ‘From heaven,’ he will say to us, ‘Why then did you not believe him?’
 26But if we say, ‘Of human origin,’ we are afraid of the crowd; for all regard John as a prophet.”
 27So they answered Jesus, “We do not know.”
 And he said to them, “Neither will I tell you by what authority I am doing these things.

 - Light a candle to remember Christ’s presence with you.

-- Sit five to fifteen minutes in silent meditation paying close attention to the deep breath.
+- Sit five to fifteen minutes in silence bringing your attention to the Breath.

-- Give thanks to God for this time with the breath and for any new insights you have received.
+- Give thanks to God for this time in prayer and for any new insights you have received.

 - Share as you feel led in the reply box below.

-Revised Common Lectionary Readings for Sunday, January 24, 2021, the Second Sunday in Ordinary Time (Year B)
+Revised Common Lectionary Readings for Sunday, October 1, 2023, the Twenty-Sixth Sunday in Ordinary Time (Year A)

 As you experience the practice of Praying the Lectionary, adopt a loving, caring, and compassionate stance.
 If the end of your prayer and meditation time is not pointing to love and hope, there is more work to do.
 Keep wrestling.
 God is faithful to your journey.
 Love and hope will emerge.
 Be gentle with yourself and befriend any judgment that arises in you.